infusion-wro/selenium/README.md

 ###Test suites

 Some of the tests are requiring some pre steps.
 To achieve that we can use the @RunWith(Suite.class) annotation.
 Then in @Suite.SuiteClasses annotation you can add the test classes which you want to be part of the suite.
 The order in which you will list the classes will be followed.
+In this place we are assuming the usage of **JUnit** framework.

 ###MasterSuite